userfront/guide/all/examples/nextjs.md

 <br />

-We will use the [next-cookies](https://github.com/matthewmueller/next-cookies) library to read the request's cookies and the [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) library to verify incoming JWT access tokens.
+We will name our method `getPropsFromAccessToken`, because it returns JWT access token information for use in our page props.

 ::::
 :::::